-Fourthly, NAFLD is almost always associated with a metabolic syndrome so clinicians ought to look out for overweight status, hypertension, dyslipidaemia, diabetes or pre-diabetes.
-On the other hand, in patients without any evidence of metabolic syndrome, nor significant alcohol consumption, a diagnosis of NAFLD is unlikely.
+Fourth, NAFLD is almost always associated with metabolic syndrome, thus clinicians ought to look out for overweight status, hypertension, dyslipidemia, diabetes, or pre-diabetes.
+On the other hand, in patients without any evidence of metabolic syndrome or significant alcohol consumption, a diagnosis of NAFLD is unlikely.

-HOW CAN I STAGE THE SEVERITY OF NAFLD?
+HOW CAN I STAGE SEVERITY OF NAFLD?